Meet the Community

-The Marlene Meyerson JCC Manhattan is a community comprised of hundreds of extraordinary individuals, all representing something essential.
+The Marlene Meyerson JCC Manhattan is a community comprising hundreds of extraordinary individuals, all representing something essential.
 Members of our capable staff put together Shabbat dinners, coach kids in the gym, and work with individuals with special needs.
 JCC members represent the vast array of programs, each impacting them in myriad ways.
-As you scroll through the videos below, keep in mind that each serves his or her purpose in the mosaic that makes up our vertical village on the Upper West Side.
-Each person featured here has a role to play, and his or her own way, makes our community better.
+As you scroll through the videos below, keep in mind that each person profiled serves his or her purpose in the mosaic that makes up our vertical village on the Upper West Side.
+Each person featured here has a role to play and, in his or her own way, makes our community better.

 Series produced by Leah Rosensweet and Angelica Ciccone.

 If you spend time in our third floor gymnasium, odds are, you know Coach Shereef.
 Not only has he taught children important sports skills, he's become the role model he would have loved to have during his own childhood.

 For the past 14 years, Christian has taught infants, children, and teens to swim at the JCC.
 He also lost over 200 lbs, but what he gained is the real story.

 To read our story about life on the pool deck that appeared in our Summer 2019 Program Guide, click here.